 Common Tibetan Buddhist Rituals

 The following descriptions are brief introductions to some of the ritual activities that you might encounter in practice centers and are designed to answer questions for newcomers.
-There are many levels of meaning, but theses short explanations will help you gain comfort with these activities and demystify some of the sights, sounds and activities that go on in Tibetan and other schools of Buddhism.
+There are many levels of meaning, but these short explanations will help you gain comfort with these activities and demystify some of the sights, sounds, and activities that go on in Tibetan and other schools of Buddhism.
 If you wish a longer explanation, please see the discussion on ‘What is Ritual’?
 We also strongly encourage you to ask questions of resident and visiting lamas, resident and visiting instructors and senior students.

 Entering a Tibetan Buddhist Space